Iranian official says oil tanker attack won’t go unpunished

 TEHRAN, Iran (AP) — A senior Iranian security official said Saturday that an attack on one of the country’s oil tankers won’t go unpunished, the official IRNA news agency reported.

 Ali Shamkhani, secretary of Iran’s Supreme National Security Council, said a day after two missiles struck the Iranian tanker Sabiti as it traveled through the Red Sea off the coast of Saudi Arabia that “vicious behavior in international waterways will not go without a response.”
+He didn’t elaborate.

-Shamkhani said an Iranian committee had gleaned some information on the attack from video images from the Sabiti.
+Shamkhani said an Iranian committee was able to glean some information about the attack from video images from the Sabiti.

-Also on Saturday, Cabinet spokesman Ali Rabiei said Iran is investigating the case while “avoiding hastiness.”
+Cabinet spokesman Ali Rabiei said, meanwhile, that Iran was investigating the case but “avoiding hastiness.”

-The mysterious attack, which came amid months of heightened tensions at sea across the wider Mideast, damaged two storerooms aboard the tanker.
+The mysterious attack, which came amid months of heightened tensions at sea across the wider Mideast, damaged two storerooms aboard the tanker, Iranian officials said.
 Iran said the tanker will arrive at one of its ports in about 10 days.

 It said the Sabiti continued moving and turned off its electronic tracker without offering more information.